jirkha/kokoninas/README.md

 - **Backend:** Ruby on Rails (Active Record, Controllers)
 - **Frontend:** ERB templates (Rails views)
 - **Styling:** Tailwind CSS
-> Note: If you encounter Tailwind build issues, make sure your stylesheet is named `application.tailwind.css` and not duplicated across folders.
-Update paths in `config/tailwind.config.js` if needed.
 - **Interactivity:** Hotwire (Turbo)
   Turbo updates parts of the page without a full reload.